 We will also concentrate on intercultural learning and exchange.
 Every evening, volunteers from different countries will be in charge of presenting their country of origin and culture in an informal way.
 It can be a presentation, a game, theatre – the form of introduction is up to you!
 Therefore, we encourage you to bring along some food, photos or anything interesting related to your country for a fun and informative evening amongst other volunteers.

 This workcamp gives you the opportunity to spend an amazing time in Iceland with other international volunteers and to have an incredible experience where participants share their knowledge with each other while exploring creativity, environmental issues and intercultural learning.

 Keep in mind: If you own a camera and a tripod, please bring those with you.
 You can also bring your laptop, as it can come in handy.
 In addition, please bring warm clothes with you since we are going to spend our time in an isolated place where the temperatures can get very low.
 If possible, please bring along traditional food, photos or anything interesting related to your country for intercultural evenings.

-Accommodation and food: Worldwide Friends volunteers will be staying in the WF houses in Eskifjordur and/or Stodvarfjordur.
-We offer basic facilities.
-Beds are provided, however, volunteers should bring their own warm sleeping bags.
+Accommodation and food: Worldwide Friends volunteers will be staying in the WF house in Stodvarfjordur.
+The house is almost 500 m2 with several dormitories, big living room and another smaller one, two fully equipped kitchens, four showers and five toilets.
+Beds are provided; however, volunteers should bring their own warm sleeping bags or borrow one from WF if they don’t want to bring it.
 Wireless internet access is provided free of charge.